Dr. Jerry Falwell – Biography

 Aug.
 11, 1933 – May 15, 2007

-Today his vision has been fulfilled, with more than 15,000 students attending classes on campus in Lynchburg, Va., and more than 94,000 students from all 50 states and 85 countries taking courses through Liberty University Online.
+Today his vision has been fulfilled, with more than 130,000 students from all 50 states and over 70 nations taking courses on Campus and Online.

 Falwell passed away on the morning of May 15, 2007, at the age of 73.
 He was married for 49 years to Macel Pate Falwell, who died in 2015 at the age of 82.
-Their three children are Jerry Jr., former president of Liberty University; Jonathan, senior pastor of Thomas Road Baptist Church; and Jeannie, a surgeon; and eight grandchildren.
+Their three children are Jerry Jr., former president of Liberty University; Jonathan, senior pastor of Thomas Road Baptist Church; and Jeannie, a surgeon.
+They have eight grandchildren.

 Tennessee Temple Theological Seminary, Doctor of Divinity

 California Graduate School of Theology, Doctor of Letters

 Thomas Road Baptist Church: Founder and Senior Pastor, from 1956